 Squarespace vs WordPress SEO

-Both Squarespace and WordPress do the basic SEO well.
-You will not be penalized for hosting your site with Squarespace but it will not give you any head start either compared to other web builders.
+Both Squarespace and WordPress do basic SEO well.
+You won’t be penalized for hosting your site with Squarespace.
+It won’t give you any head start either compared to other web builders.

-The key for your SEO performance will be the quality of content that you publish, how well it resonates with the audience you are targeting and the number of links and social media shares your marketing activities will bring to your site.
+The key to your SEO performance will be the quality of content that you publish.
+How well does your content resonate with the audience you’re targeting?
+What’s the number of links and social media shares your marketing activities will bring to your site?